xapian/xapian-docsprint/concepts/search/search_limitations.rst

 Positional Queries
 ------------------

+Currently :xapian-just-constant:`OP_PHRASE` and :xapian-just-constant:`OP_NEAR`
-Currently ``OP_PHRASE`` and ``OP_NEAR`` don't really support non-term subqueries, though simple cases get rearranged (so for example, ``A PHRASE (B OR C)`` becomes ``(A PHRASE B) OR (A PHRASE C)``).
+don't really support non-term subqueries, though simple cases get rearranged (so for example, ``A PHRASE (B OR C)`` becomes ``(A PHRASE B) OR (A PHRASE C)``).

-Queries which use positional information (``OP_PHRASE`` and ``OP_NEAR``) can be significantly slower to process.
+Queries which use positional information (:xapian-just-constant:`OP_PHRASE` and :xapian-just-constant:`OP_NEAR`) can be significantly slower to process.
 The way these are implemented is to find documents which have all the necessary terms in, and then to check if the terms fulfil the positional requirements, so if a lot of documents contain the required terms but not in the right places, a lot more work is required than for just doing an AND query.
 This will be improved in a future release.

 Collapsing
 ----------